 Short and simple: Doing what you’re supposed to do will make you feel happy and fulfilled.

 Easy, right?
 Not so fast.
-Most people I’ve met don’t know what the hell are their needs or how are they supposed to conduct they careers!
-All their lives they floated like an abandoned boat in high sea.
+Most people I’ve met don’t know what the hell are their needs or how are they supposed to conduct their careers!
+All their lives they floated like an abandoned boat in a high sea.
 They just “went along” and eventually finished high school, took a major – or not – and now work somewhere.
-And in all of this time they never took a moment to listen to themselves.
+And in all of this time, they never took a moment to listen to themselves.

 Choosing a career doesn’t make it fit for you.